Bridging integrated information theory and the free-energy principle in living neuronal networks: Introduction

 In this study, we address these gaps by employing \textsl{in vitro} dissociated neuronal cultures grown on high-density multielectrode arrays (HD-MEAs).
 Previous works have shown that such cultures, when driven by structured inputs, perform perceptual inference consistent with the FEP and can be modeled by canonical neural networks whose cost function is asymptotically equivalent to VFE \cite{isomura2015cultured, isomura2020reverseengineering, isomura2022canonical, isomura2023experimental}.
 Building on this framework, we repeatedly presented stimuli generated by hidden signal sources and recorded spiking activity across successive sessions.
 From these data, we estimated VFE and its decomposition into Bayesian surprise (complexity) and accuracy.
 To obtain proxy measures of integrated information, we computed pairwise synergistic information ($\Phi_R$) \cite{mediano2019beyond} and constructed weighted graphs, from which main complexes were extracted using minimum-cut procedures inspired by IIT 2.0-style analyses \cite{kitazono2020efficient, kitazono2023bidirectionally}.

 Based on these considerations, we address the following questions.
 First, does integrated information necessarily accompany a decrease in VFE, or does it instead track other FEP-related quantities?
 Second, how does integrated information evolve as networks improve inference---does it increase monotonically, remain stable, or follow a non-linear trajectory?
 Finally, if a consistent evolution pattern is observed, how can it be functionally interpreted?
 Our aim is to answer these questions and to advance the IIT--FEP dialogue from theoretical plausibility to empirical grounding by jointly quantifying FEP-related quantities and integrated informational structure in living neural networks.
-In doing so, we frame consciousness---as defined by IIT---as the intrinsic manifestation of adaptive belief updating (FEP), thereby bridging the explanatory ``how'' and teleological ``why'' within a unified framework.
+Rather than directly assessing subjective experience, we ask how a learning process in a living neuronal network appears through the complementary lenses of IIT and the FEP.
+Accordingly, our claims are limited to the behavior of IIT-inspired proxies during FEP-consistent learning, rather than to full IIT quantification or direct evidence for consciousness.
+In doing so, we seek to provide empirical constraints for future attempts to link IIT's proximate account of integrated information with the FEP's functional account of adaptive inference, and thereby to inform broader frameworks for the mechanisms and adaptive roles of consciousness.
+In addition to addressing these empirical questions, we developed a mechanistic analysis based on an Ising neural Bayesian model to interpret the observed coupling between belief updating and integrated information, to account for the hill-shaped trajectory of \(\Phi\), and to identify sufficient conditions under which these phenomena can arise.